jolin-io/Continuables.jl/README.md

 # Continuables
 Continuables are generator-like higher-order functions which take a continuation as an extra argument.
 It is best to think of the continuation function in the sense of ``produce`` from Julia's Tasks.
 Continuables can be used instead of Tasks in many place with drastic performance-improvements.
+Thanks to Julia's ``do`` syntax, code with Continuables looks very similar to classical ``for``-loops.
+See below for examples.

 This package implements all standard helpers like ``Iterators.jl`` implemented them for iterators.
 See further below for examples how these helpers work in the context of continuables.
 You can also look at the description of [Iterators.jl](https://github.com/JuliaCollections/Iterators.jl).

+Like Iterators.jl, Continuables work pretty well together with [Pipe.jl](https://github.com/oxinabox/Pipe.jl).

 # Installation